gullitmiranda/docker-deploy-ruby/README.md

 You can also use `echo "hello world" >> $MEM_LOG` to output stuff to the docker log from any of your scripts.
 Be aware that the user script will be called everytime there's a push.

 The same goes for the setup script, in `-v /var/some/script.sh:/setup`, it will be called once the container is ran.
 Useful to install extra software you may need (like `ruby`, `node`, `jekyll`).
-Please note that those tools are ran inside the container, and you may only output or use the `BRANCH_*` environment variables to execute your commands.
+Please note that those tools are ran inside the container, and you may only output or use the `$PROJECT_DIR` environment variables to execute your commands.
 Eg.:

 ```bash
 #!/bin/bash